nelsonenzo/pleasewait/README.md

 ```
 #### Are there tests?
 The only government witness I like to be is a hostile witness, so I will answer every question with a question.
-Did you write tests for this thing?
+Did you write tests for it?
 No?
-Than you wouldn't say there are tests written for it, wouldy you?
+Than you wouldn't say there are tests written for it, would you?